SerenaTetart/Anomaly_Detection/README.md

 ## Project 2 - Time serie anomaly detection

-For this project we'll apply the same idea as the last project: we make an autoencoder in order to compute a reconstruction error and we determine a threshold in order to detect anomalies in the time serie.
+For this project we'll apply the same idea as the last one: we make an autoencoder in order to compute a reconstruction error and we determine a threshold in order to detect anomalies in the time serie.

 The difference in this project is that we have a new dimension which is time.